A Gothic Horror Western about myth, memory, and the cost of becoming your own legend.

 - Stylized characters and surreal atmospheres

-This may NOT be a good fit for readers expecting:
+Not be a good fit for readers expecting:

 - Traditional slasher or splatter horror